mr-nart/Kingmaker/Sessions/020-029/026 - Nugget's Daring Escape.md

 April 19th, 2025

 ## Summary
 Nugget makes a daring escape out of the Surtova Manor.
 We are able to de-escalate the tense situation of the Surtovas' staff chasing him through the streets, albeit likely raising a little bit of suspicion in the process.
-Nugget was able to confirm Rogerio's association with what appear to be members of The Black Tears, though the details are still not clear.
+Nugget was able to confirm Rogerio's association with what appear to be members of The [[Black Tears]], though the details are still not clear.
 On Hedera's end, she sends out some scouting parties to explore the nearby area.
 Additionally, one of the kobolds is acting strangely...

 ##
 >[!note|bg-c-gray no-t txt-c]